atbentley/pock/docs/matching.rst

   even = EvenMatcher()
   when(number_service_mock).is_good_number(even).then_return(True)

-For the EvenMatcher, __eq__ is implemented to return True when compared to any other EvenMatcher since they'll always match for the same values.
+For the ``EvenMatcher``, ``__eq__`` is implemented to return True when compared to any other EvenMatcher since they'll always match for the same values.

-Because all EvenMatcher's are equal to each other, the hash value is taken from the hash value of the class.
+Because all ``EvenMatcher`` s are equal to each other, the hash value is taken from the hash value of the class.

 Parametrised matchers
 ^^^^^^^^^^^^^^^^^^^^^

-A more complicated matcher is one that can take parameters, consider a matcher that matches any number if it is divisible by n.
+A more complicated matcher is one that can take parameters, consider a matcher that matches any number if it is divisible by ``n``.

 .. code-block:: python